programa-stic/security-advisories/Facebook/README.md

 * **2014-06-20:**
            Response from Mitre saying none of the two vulnerabilities meet the CVE inclusion criteria and therefore CVE identifiers will not be assigned.

-* **2014-06-22:** Programa Seguridad en TICasks for an update about the open proxy issue.
+* **2014-06-22:** Programa Seguridad en TIC asks for an update about the open proxy issue.

 * **2014-06-23:**
           Reply from Facebook security saying its working with the team and will be in touch when there is information to share.